Grilled Vegetables in Foil

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in 2018 but has since been updated.

 Is there anything better than grilled veggies?
-Well.. maybe foil packet grilled vegetables, because they’re the easiest thing EVER to make.
+Well.. maybe foil packet grilled vegetables, because they’re the easiest thing EVER to make and clean up, yet are packed with flavor.

 These grilled veggies in foil are versatile and you can really use whatever vegetables you have on hand.
 I like to use a mix of mushrooms, peppers, squash and cherry tomatoes- but pretty much any veggie will work.